Billy Martin: Scout, coach and minor league manager (1962–1968)

-Managing career
+Managerial career

 Minnesota Twins (1969)

 As Twins manager, Martin continued the aggressive baseball he had urged on the team as third-base coach.
 The team lost the first four games of the season, on the road, but came home to the largest Opening Day crowd since the franchise moved to Minnesota.
 Winning streaks of 5 and 8 games in April established the team in first place in the new American League West and kept the fans coming to Metropolitan Stadium.
 Martin set a tone of willingness to do anything to win.
 When Oakland A's slugger Reggie Jackson hit home runs in his first two at bats against the Twins, Minnesota pitcher Dick Woodson threw a pitch behind Jackson's head.
 After a second pitch closer to Jackson's head than to the plate, the slugger charged the mound, provoking a full-scale brawl, for which Jackson later blamed Martin, who he said had ordered the pitches.

 Despite the winning baseball, owner Griffith was less than enamored with Martin's conduct.
 Griffith wanted Martin to meet regularly with him to discuss the team; Martin repeatedly showed up during the time set aside for Griffith's daily nap.
 When pitcher Dave Boswell and outfielder Bob Allison got into a fight outside the Lindell A. C. sports bar in August, Martin joined the battle, repeatedly punching Boswell, who won 20 games that year.
 Martin claimed that Boswell had come at him first, which Boswell denied.
 Although it was Boswell who was fined by the team, Griffith considered firing Martin, but decided that the victories on the field justified keeping him.
 The Twins won the Western Division by 9 games over Oakland, with Boswell winning 8 games down the stretch.